NCDgov/ncd-site/_accountability/no-fear-act.md

 redirect_from:
   - /Accountability/No_Fear_Act
 ---
-No FEAR Act data, updated March 28, 2025
+No FEAR Act data, updated April 2, 2026

 ## Reports to Congress